Saad Lamjarred: Rape allegations and investigations

 In December 2018, he was released from jail after serving his sentence, but was unable to leave France until August 2019.
 In April 2019, the judge overseeing the case from October 2016 "redefined" the charges against him due to lack of evidence to prove him guilty and referred his case to the criminal court.
 On 18 December 2019 he had his first public concert in Riyadh after three years.
 Days before the concert, a number of Saudi users on Twitter expressed their disapproval of Lamjarred's upcoming concert in the country's capital.

 In January 2020, the investigative chamber of the Paris Court of Appeal referred the case from October 2016 to the court of assizes.
 In April 2020, The Paris Court of Cassation annulled the decision made by the investigative chamber as "the code of criminal procedure was not respected and referred the case back to the criminal court.

 On 24 February 2023, a court in Paris found Lamjarred guilty of rape by seven votes out of nine (in accordance with French criminal law), and sentenced him to 6 years in prison.
 Lamjarred denied the charge, claiming that he did not penetrate the victim.
 He added that he and the victim had kissed and undressed consensually, and that his only violent act was pushing her face away reflexively after she scratched his back, an act which he claims to regret.
 According to journalist Marine DelaMoisssoniere, the court was convinced that penetration took place, despite the fact that traces of Lamjarred's DNA were only found on the victim's clothes.
 The court supported its decision also with testimonies of personnel working at the hotel.
 He was arrested and transferred to prison immediately after the verdict, which garnered protest from his legal defense.
 Later Lamjarred appealed the court decision, maintaining his innocence.
 In April 2023, he was granted provisional release.

+On 15 May 2026, the Assize Court of Var convicted Lamjarred of rape in connection with the 2018 Saint-Tropez case and sentenced him to five years' imprisonment after a four-day closed trial.
+Prosecutors had sought a ten-year sentence, while the defense requested acquittal.
+Lamjarred, who denied the allegations, appealed the conviction on 21 May 2026.